-- A. All Richmond full-time degree students who have completed their first year at Union Presbyterian Seminary in any degree program shall be eligible for the offices of Moderator, Vice Moderator, Clerk, or Treasurer - B. All full-time degree students are eligible for nomination as a representative for their respective constituency (degree program and class year, international, commuter, African American, or graduate).
-For purposes of clarification, an international student shall be defined as a person who holds citizenship in a country other than the United States.
+- A. All Richmond full-time degree students who have completed their first year at Union Presbyterian Seminary in any degree program shall be eligible for the offices of Moderator, Vice Moderator, Clerk, or Treasurer. - B. All full-time degree students are eligible for nomination as a representative for their respective constituency (class year, international, commuter, African American, or graduate).
+For purposes of clarification, a middle level student is a person in a master's program that is not in the first or final year of that program.
+An international student shall be defined as a person who holds citizenship in a country other than the United States.
 A commuter student shall be defined as a person who stays two or fewer nights a week in on-campus housing.
 An African-American student representative shall be defined as any student who is enrolled at Union Presbyterian Seminary and who self-identifies as an African-American. - C. A student may receive nominations for any number of SGA positions.
 A student may accept a nomination for only one RSGA position, excluding the Moderator election.
-A student may be elected to only one SGA position. - D. Both the Christian Education programs (M.A.C.E., M.A.C.E/M.S.W., M.A.T.S. and Ph.D..) and the Theology programs (M.Div., M.Div./M.S.W., Ph.D., Th.M., D.Min.) must be represented in the offices of Moderator and Vice Moderator.
+A student may be elected to only one SGA position. - D. Both the Christian Education programs (M.A.C.E., M.A.C.E/M.S.W., M.A.T.S. and Ph.D..) and the Theology programs (M.Div., M.Div./M.S.W., Ph.D., and Th.M.) must be represented in the offices of Moderator and Vice Moderator.
 The election for moderator will be open to all full-time degree students.
 The election for Vice Moderator will be open to all full-time students within the degree program not represented by the student elected Moderator.
 If an M.A.C.E./M.Div.
-Dual Degree student is elected Moderator they shall be considered to represent both programs and the election for Vice Moderator shall

-- be open to all full-time degree students. - E. Dual Degree students are not eligible to run for M.Div. or M.A.C.E. representative positions.
+Dual Degree student is elected Moderator they shall be considered to represent both programs and the election for Vice Moderator shall be open to all full-time degree students. - E. Both the Christian Education program(s) (M.A.C.E. and Dual Degree) and the Theology program(s) (M.Div. and Dual Degree) must be represented in among the First, Middle, and Final level positions.
+A